How to turn anger into positive action

 1. clarifying values and boundaries

-2. mobilizing and provides fuel for change
+2. mobilizing and providing fuel for change

 3. disrupting complacency